APLA-Toolbox/PythonPDDL/README.md

 da.comparative_astar_heuristic_plot() # compare results of astar with all available heuristics
 ```

-## Contribute
+## Contribute 🆘

-Open an issue to state clearly the contribution you want to make.
-Upon aproval send in a PR with the Issue referenced.
-(Implement Issue #No / Fix Issue #No).
+Please see `docs/CONTRIBUTING.md` for more details on contributing!

-## Maintainers
+## Maintainers Ⓜ️

 - Erwin Lejeune
 - Sampreet Sarkar